Please choose a production

 |Snoopy the Musical||St Albans Youth Music Theatre|

 The Abbey Theatre is run almost entirely by volunteers.
 Every single performance requires eight people to help out front-of-house, so there’s always a need for people to offer their services for an hour or three.
 You should definitely give volunteering here a try – it isn’t hard and can be very rewarding indeed.

 Most of our volunteer roles don’t require previous experience.
-All you need to do is turn up and be enthusiastic.
 And providing you’re over 18, age isn’t a barrier.
 Our volunteers range from teenagers to octogenarians.
 You certainly don’t need to be an expert in theatre, or even be a keen theatregoer.

 When we say volunteering is rewarding, we mean the reward of being part of a community, meeting and making friends with people from all walks of life.
 We’re also talking about the reward of giving something back.
 Who knows – by volunteering at the Abbey Theatre, you might even be helping launch the career of a future star.

 Volunteering here is also a great way to learn.
 You might want to develop bar skills, people skills or even work your way up to being a House Manager.
 But learning isn’t essential.
 If your preference is to stay within your comfort zone, that’s wonderful too.
 And there’ll always be someone who’s done it before to guide you.